-Patches can be removed from output ports when selected using the REMOVE patching button.
+Patches can be removed from selected output ports using the REMOVE patching button.

-Connections can be moved between output ports when selected using the MOVE FROM button.
-The Name field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with MOVE TO and CANCEL.
+Connections can be moved between output ports when selected using the MOVE

+FROM button.
+The Name field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with

+MOVE TO and CANCEL.
 Upon selection of a new patch point, pressing MOVE TO will move the connection.
 CANCEL will cancel the operation.